EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 <hr />

 [As we’ve demonstrated in previous analyses, Black renters are significantly overrepresented in eviction filings ](https://evictionlab.org/who-is-evicted-in-america/)(Figure 4).
 Despite making up 28% of the renter population, 39% of eviction filings in 2025 named a Black defendant.
 In contrast, 37% of eviction filings were against White defendants, far lower than their 45% of the renter population.
 Filings against Hispanic renters were approximately equal to their renter population.
 The disproportionate number of cases filed against Black renters is staggering in some cities.
 In greater Milwaukee, WI, 36% of the renter population is Black, but 66% of eviction filings in 2025 were against Black renters.
 Only 24% of renters in the Gainesville, FL area, are Black, but 53% of defendants on an eviction filing last year were Black.

+{{< pullquote "Black renters are significantly overrepresented in eviction filings.
+Despite making up 28% of the renter population, 39% of eviction filings in 2025 named a Black defendant." >}}

 This year’s data also reflect a familiar pattern: [eviction cases are concentrated among a small number of landlords](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/).
 These landlords, through a handful of buildings, drive a disproportionate number of renters into court(Figure 5).
 For example, more than half of the evictions filed in the areas of Albuquerque, NM, and South Bend, IN, were from just 100 buildings.
 We observed nearly 40% of filings from the top 100 buildings in Eugene, OR, Tacoma, WA, and Jacksonville, FL.
 In Atlanta, only 15% of filings came from the top 100 buildings, but this still amounted to 22,711 filings—more than the total number of cases filed across the entire state of Connecticut.